kroppel/learnable-triangulation-pytorch/TESTING_ON_GENERAL_DATASET.md

 ## Needed Python Scripts

 I have included a template python script for a dataset called `ExampleDataset` which can be modified accordingly for your use.
-Parts which require attention have been marked with `TODO` statements
+Parts which require attention have been marked with `TODO` statements.
+The scripts are modified directly from the relevant files related to the CMU Panoptic Dataset; you can reference those scripts too.

+### BBOX Generation Script

+Modify the `./mvn/datasets/example_preprocessing/collect-bboxes-npy.py` script.
+This script is used to generate an npy file that consolidates the BBOX data needed for the [labels generation script](#labels-generation-script).
+In the file are `TODO` statements which will point out what needs to be changed, and where.

 ### Labels Generation Script

-### BBOX Generation Script
+Modify the `./mvn/datasets/example_preprocessing/generate-labels-npy.py` script.
+This script is used to generate an npy file containing all the information needed for the [dataset subclass python file](#2-dataset-subclass) to parse.
+In the file are `TODO` statements which will point out what needs to be changed, and where.

 # 2. Dataset Subclass